What is the Planning and Infrastructure Act?

-In March, the UK Government introduced the Planning and Infrastructure Bill – new legislation to accelerate the delivery of infrastructure, renewable energy, and 1.5 million homes by 2029.
+In March 2025, the UK Government introduced the Planning and Infrastructure Bill – new legislation to accelerate the delivery of infrastructure, renewable energy, and 1.5 million homes by 2029.
+After some amendments, it was passed into law in December, becoming the Planning and Infrastructure Act 2025.

 Nature is a necessity, not a luxury

-In its current form the bill weakens long-standing protections for nature in order to prioritise development.
+We're seriously concerned that the act won't deliver the promised win-win for development and nature.
 Growth is important, but it cannot be at the expense of the natural world we all depend on.
 The UK is already one of the most nature-depleted countries in the world.

 1 in 6 species